 Availability of documentation

 Any modernization strategy must have a good documentation process automated.
 Companies must build a repository of meta-data for the applications that are being modernized in order to locate and process the information about the application in the future.
-Automated documentation can save a huge amount of efforts for the documentation team and there are platforms that allow you to generate detailed documentation from the extracted meta-data.
+Automated documentation can save lot of efforts for the documentation team and there are platforms that allow you to generate detailed documentation from the extracted meta-data.
 A well thought out documentation process will help you to identify redundancies and evaluate the modernization process in the future.

 Adherence to overall tools, strategy and compliance